-“Between 2010-2014, U.S. fire departments responded to an estimated 15,970 home fires involving clothes dryers or washing machines each year.
-These fires resulted in annual losses estimated at 13 deaths, 440 injuries, and $238 million in property damage,” according to the National Fire Protection Association (NFPA).
+According to the National Fire Protection Association (NFPA), “Between 2010-2014, U.S. fire departments responded to an estimated 15,970 home fires involving clothes dryers or washing machines each year.
+These fires resulted in annual losses estimated at 13 deaths, 440 injuries, and $238 million in property damage”.

-- If your dryer starts taking longer to dry loads, take that as a sign that there could be a blockage.
+- Check the vent semi-annually.
+This is especially important if your dryer starts taking longer to dry loads, as this could be a sign there’s a blockage.
 Next time you’re drying a load, go outside of the house and look at the vent.
 If you can’t see or feel exhaust air, this means the exhaust duct or vent could be blocked with lint and needs to be cleaned.

-- If you wash clothing with gas, cleaning agents, or another flammable substance, be aware that it could be a fire hazard.
-CR recommends washing them more than once to reduce the volatile chemicals, then hang dry.
-If you insist on using the dryer, use the lowest heat setting, the one that ends with a cool-down period.
+- Be cautious washing clothing with flammable substances.
+Clothing that has come into contact with gas, cleaning agents, or another flammable substance could be a fire hazard.
+Wash these items more than once to reduce the volatile chemicals, then hang dry.
+You should try to avoid using the dryer; however, if you need to, set it to the lowest heat setting possible, and make sure to end the cycle with a cool-down period.